trailmusic/Field/README.md

 # Why these defaults?

-We pick defaults that are **neutral, robust across content**, and match industry-standard practice—so you can twist aggressively without the plugin ever “biting back.”
+We pick defaults that are **neutral, robust across content**, and match industry-standard practice—so you can twist aggressively without the plugin ever "biting back."

 ## HP/LP Q = **0.707** (Butterworth)